Ideal tackles mould and health risk

 While there was no cause for concern in the upstairs of the property, the results of the Ideal Response Team’s analysis, moisture assessment and visual mould inspection highlighted the extent of the mould proliferation, and the speed at which it was spreading.
 Our challenge was to quickly reduce the impact to health and safety, negate the ‘indoor environmental impact’, plus of course, reduce the financial impact of continuing water leakage and the ongoing health risk as mould built up.

 To understand the severity of the microbial growth, Ideal sent a technical project manager to survey the basement of Garlon House and estimate the work to be carried out.

 We first performed a moisture survey across the ceiling, walls and floors of the basement, and found high readings which were deemed beyond acceptable.
 An extensive remediation and drying regime was then proposed and accepted by our client in order to minimise the very clear danger to health and safety and ensure complete mould removal.

-Following the survey, our team arrived to perform mould removal at Stourbridge, and sheeted off communal hallways to prevent the migration of airborne mould spores (and other airborne) particulates.
+Following the survey, our team arrived to perform their mould cleaning service, and sheeted off communal hallways to prevent the migration of airborne mould spores (and other airborne) particulates.
 We also installed a decontamination chamber outside of the entrance to the basement stairs, to avoid contaminating communal areas and ensure we had a safe exit to remove mould-infected materials.